 I’ll dive into all of the above in more detail further in this review.
 But to give you a quick take on pricing, both tools are neck-and-neck when it comes to monthly and annual pricing for their respective ‘Pro’ plans.

 The key difference is that VistaCreate’s ‘Pro’ plan allows you to work with a team more cheaply: it lets you create a team of up to 10 users by default.

 By contrast, to work with multiple team members in Canva, you’ll have to sign up to a dedicated — and more expensive — teams subscription (the appropriately named ‘Canva for Teams’).
 This costs $29.99 per month for a team of five users, with a variable pricing structure in place for larger teams.

 Canva Free vs Pro video comparison

-But while Canva’s team plan lets you create a team with as many members as you like (as long as you’re willing to pay for it), VistaCreate caps the total number of team members at 10.
+But while Canva’s team plan lets you create a team with as many members as you like (as long as you’re willing to pay for it), VistaCreate limits the total number of team members to 10 people.

 This means that if you have more than 10 members on your team, you’ll have to create multiple VistaCreate accounts, and the separate teams using them won’t be able to collaborate with each other at all.

 This makes Canva the much better choice for companies that need more than 10 team members to have access to a graphic design tool.